mkerollos/SearchAssist-Toolkit/Blog/Draft/RAG With SLMs.md

 ### How Big is a Small Language Model?

 While there is no strict definition, Small Language Models (SLMs) are generally considered to be at least an order of magnitude smaller than their larger counterparts, LLMs.
-For this use case, we define SLMs as having between 2 billion and 7 billion parameters.
+For this use case, we define SLMs as having around 2-7 billion parameters.

 ### SLMs vs LLMs